 Plainview home prices are not only among the most expensive in New York, but Plainview real estate also consistently ranks among the most expensive in America.

-Plainview is a decidedly white-collar town, with fully 92.15% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Plainview is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Plainview who work in sales jobs (14.22%), management occupations (12.96%), and teaching (12.48%).
+Plainview is a decidedly white-collar town, with fully 91.77% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Plainview is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Plainview who work in sales jobs (13.07%), business and financial occupations (12.49%), and management occupations (12.17%).

 Also of interest is that Plainview has more people living here who work in computers and math than 95% of the places in the US.

-Plainview is a somewhat ethnically-diverse town.
+Plainview is a very ethnically-diverse town.
 The people who call Plainview home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plainview residents report their race to be White, followed by Asian.
-Important ancestries of people in Plainview include Polish, Russian, Irish, and German.
+Important ancestries of people in Plainview include Italian, Russian, Irish, Polish, and German.

 The most common language spoken in Plainview is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Korean and Langs. of India.